-Pros and Cons: Streaming Services vs. Cable TV
+Streaming Services vs. Cable TV: Find Your Matc

-With streaming services, you can often subscribe to your favorite shows, and the service will alert you as new episodes are posted.
-They’re also quite “smart,” and recommend movies and TV shows that you might like based on your viewing history.
+With streaming services customizing your viewing experience is easy — such as subscribing to your favorite shows and having the service alert you as new episodes are posted.
+Just finished your favorite show and looking for something new?
+Streaming services have your back by cleverly recommending movies and TV shows based on your viewing history.

 No Internet?
 No Viewing.

+Something else to consider when debating over cable TV vs. streaming is just how many channels you watch.
 Are you a channel surfer?
-Do you have a list of shows that you watch on more than twenty channels?
-If so, you might want to opt for a good old-fashioned cable company.
-Most cable companies offer packages ranging from 20 channels to upwards of over 200 channels.
+Do you have a list of shows that you watch regularly on more than 20 channels?
+If so, you might want to opt for a cable company since most of them offer packages ranging from 20 channels to hundreds of channels.

-Cable packages are notoriously expensive.
-Sure, they may lure you in with a shiny, sparkly deal for your first year, but prepare for your prices to increase after year one.
-Also, any price hikes imposed by networks on their cable partners translate over onto your monthly bill, so it’s possible for your monthly price to increase even before your contract ends.
+As we mentioned earlier, cable packages are notoriously expensive.
+Sure, they may lure you in with a shiny, sparkly deal for your first year or two, but prepared for the price to skyrocket at the end of your first contract.
+Additionally, any price hikes imposed by networks onto their cable partners will be tacked on to your monthly bill, so it’s possible for your monthly price to increase even before your contract ends.